p-a/kickass-cruncher-plugins/README.md

     mvn clean package

-This compiles, tests and packages the release zip-file, which you will find in the target/release directory.
+This compiles, tests and packages the release zip-file, which you will find in the project's target/release directory.

 ###Build instructions for Exomizer library-files